Capital punishment in Texas: Opposition

+Protests against the death penalty have continued to take place in concern for incarcerated individuals sentenced to death.
+In 2012, in order to raise awareness for the severity of the death penalty, multiple members of the church began to protest to voice their concern against what was believed to be a violation of human rights.
+Fortunately, this has been a growing improvement.
+Texas has begun to have a decline in the number of death sentences and is going in a positive direction compared to past numbers of death penalties.

 The Death Row Inner-Communalist Vanguard Engagement (D.R.I.V.E.) consists of several male death row inmates from the Polunsky Unit.
 Through a variety of non-violent strategies, they have begun launching protests against the perceived bad conditions at Polunsky, in particular, and capital punishment, in general.
 They actively seek to consistently voice complaints to the administration, in order to organize grievance filing to address problems.
 They occupy day rooms, non-violently refuse to evacuate their cells, or initiate sit-ins in visiting rooms, hallways, pod runs, and recreation yards when there is the perception of an act of abuse of authority by guards (verbal abuse; physical abuse; meals/recreations or showers being wrongly denied; unsanitary day rooms and showers being allowed to persist; medical being denied; paper work being denied; refusing to contact higher rank to address the problems and complaints), and when alleged retaliation (thefts, denials, destruction of property; food restrictions; wrongful denials of visits; abuse of inmates) is carried out in response to their grievances.

 In 2016, Pfizer and other drug manufacturers banned the use of their products for lethal injections.
 Texas and other states were reported to be finding it difficult to obtain supplies of drugs for executions.